-Our Vision Together we will deliver outstanding compassionate care to the communities we serve Our behaviours We put the patient first / We go see / We do the must dos / We work dos / We work together to ge t results Our goals (The result) Transforming and improving patient care Keeping the base safe Keeping the base safe A workforce for the future Financial sustainability Design and implement the community division while continuing to work on CC2H Implement the local quality priorities (see separate page) Plan and implement workforce change to ensure that our people and resources actively support the reconfiguration of integrated hospital and community services Deliver a robust financial plan including CIP for 2015/16 and 2016/17 Develop and roll out the first wave of 7 day working standards Ensure readiness to achieve CQC rating of good Design an innovative Trust- wide internal communications strategy and implementation plan.
+Our Vision Together we will deliver outstanding compassionate care to the communities we serve Our behaviours We put the patient first / We go see / We do the must dos / We work together to get results Our goals (The result) Transforming and improving patient care Keeping the base safe A workforce for the future Financial sustainability Design and implement the community division while continuing to work on CC2H Implement the local quality priorities (see separate page) Plan and implement workforce change to ensure that our people and resources actively support the reconfiguration of integrated hospital and community services Deliver a robust financial plan including CIP for 2015/16 and 2016/17 Develop and roll out the first wave of 7 day working standards Ensure readiness to achieve CQC rating of good Design an innovative Trust- wide internal communications strategy and implementation plan.
 Refresh the Commercial Strategy Roll out of the first year of programmes to support implementation of EPR Strengthen our performance framework at corporate and divisional level Secure safe staffing levels and have clear mitigation plans ready to be deployed if required.
-Strengthen our financial control procedures Our response Continue the implementation of the Care of the Acutely III Patient action plan Ensure robust plans are in place to monitor and deliver A&E and C Diff Launch a campaign to actively support improvements in health and well-being and reduce absence Work with commissioners and providers locally and across WY to develop plans for the future configuration of integrated services Respond to Monitor in relation to breach of licence and undertake Well Led Governance Review Design a strategic framework to articulate and govern a value driven people focussed approach using work together to get results Develop the 5 year turnaround plan with agreement across the local and regional health economy Develop and implement a Public and Patient Involvement Plan Implement the health and safety action plan Create a Trust-wide, multi- disciplinary approach to Learning delivered via a fully integrated education and training function
+Strengthen our financial control procedures Our response Continue the implementation of the Care of the Acutely III Patient action plan e of the Acutely III in place to monitor and support improvements in health and well-being and Work with commissioners and providers locally and across WY to develop plans for the future configuration of integrated services Respond to Monitor in relation to breach of licence and undertake Well Led Governance Review Design a strategic framework to articulate and govern a value driven people focussed approach using work together to get results Develop the 5 year turnaround plan with agreement across the local and regional health economy Develop and implement a Public and Patient Involvement Plan Create a Trust-wide, multi- disciplinary approach to Learning delivered via a fully integrated education and training function